awfullotofcode/FinalProject/README.md

 I have added a favicon to the main pages title to add a little style.
 In addition I've transferred the 'floor properties' to another variable named 'gameEnvironment', I plan to add any game environment properties like platforms colors etc to this variable.
 Also I added functionality for if the user wants to use the 'a','d', and 'w' keys as well as the space bar to jump.
 Today was a little more difficult as I am trying to implement collision detection in order for my ninja to be able to run atop the platform.
 I've tried a couple different things now like calculating collision based off of ninjas x and y and although really buggy I have gotten him to run atop it but again really buggy and he is not really on top of the platform moreso inside of it
 ##### 05/15/2024
 ###### Revelation!!!
 I see now implementing collision detection is pretty complex especially if you have multiple objects.
-After several failed attempts of implementing it on my own I am
+After several failed attempts of implementing it on my own I am using a library called matter.js which I intend to use to implement collision detection